guanz808/ansible/README.md

 1. neofetch config.conf file not working
 ~~1. add .zshenv to ~ change to symlink~~
 ~~1. set the order for the roles to run~~
+1. editing the setup file in github causes a git pull merg conflict on the remote

 # References
 https://github.com/techdufus/dotfiles